StanTran/Music-Discord-Bot/README.md

 # Bothoven
-A Discord bot that uses a combination of Spotify API and Natural Language Processing to retrieve a list of song recommendations based off of emotion.
-Based off of the initial song a user inputted, the bot begins retrieving recommendations using Spotify API.
-Each song's lyrics are then analyzed and compared with the initial song.
-The emotions being compared are sadness, joy, fear, disgust, and anger.
-The bot then returns the five most similar songs based off of the emotion.
+A Discord bot that returns a list of recommendations based off of the initial song's emotion.
+The bot allows the user to input a song and begins to analyze the lyrics to determine which songs to recommend.

 ## Getting Started
 Follow the instructions to get Bothoven working in your very own Discord server!